JSSatchell/HyperSearch/README.md

 To export a HyperSearch category as a more accessible CSV of link labels and hyperlinks, type `Export>Category`

-A new .csv file with the name of the active category will be created.
+A new .csv file with the name of the active category will be created in the same folder as the HyperSearch executable.

 _NOTE: At the moment, the resulting CSV file cannot be imported via the **Import CSV** function listed above._